 Pony up more mortgage points

 Paying extra points can help drag down your mortgage rate.
-Points are fees paid to a mortgage in exchange for a lower mortgage rate.
-One point is equivalent to 1% of the loan amount.
+Points are fees paid to a lender in exchange for a lower mortgage rate.
+One point costs the equivalent to 1% of the loan amount.

 “If you want to get below 3% for a 30-year fixed mortgage, you’d need to pay about 1.5 points right now,” Gumbinger says.
 On a $300,000 mortgage, that would mean forking over $4,500 at closing.
 “If you pay no points, your rate would be about 3.4%,” Gumbinger says.